catwell/www.warp10.io/reference/functions/function_CEVAL.md

 Use of `CEVAL` is not available from within a macro currently executing in a `CEVAL` call.

+The `CEVAL` function is part of the `io.warp10.script.ext.concurrent.ConcurrentWarpScriptExtension`, this extenstion MUST be specified in the `warpscript.extensions` configuration parameter for it to be available.

 ## Example ##

 {% raw %}